Doofus does Seti@Home

 Roadie, a 2003 vintage Linux laptop contributed spare CPU cycles to the project for 11 years.
 His offspring Roadie 2, a Win 8.1 laptop, has been contributing spare CPU cycles since June 2014.

 Roadie retired in January 2015.
-Roadie 2 now carries the full load on a 24 x 7 basis when not on the occasional road trip.
+In August 2015 his offspring Roadie2 was upgraded to Win 10, and renamed Roadie in the process.
+He carries the full load on a 24 x 7 basis when not on the occasional road trip.

 As of 14 February 2015, hrpr.com has contributed over 733,435 BOINC Cobblestones to the SETI(at)Home project.